Fiserv/universal-commerce/recipes/HostedPages.md

 >**Success with Threatmetrix Details**

-This is the enrollment response with TM(Threatmetrix) payload from uCom API.
+This is the enrollment response with TM(Threatmetrix) payload from Connected Commerce (uCom) API.

 <!-- theme: danger -->
 >Please note that this only applies if **Threatmetrix** is enabled as part of the hosted pages configurations on the back end.